 Even with my own kids, teaching my own children takes some figuring and intentional observing.
 (And naturally, I’m motivated).

 - I care that their ability to communicate blossoms.

 So I’m as intent as a mama with a preschooler helping him sound out words.

 If I don’t know something, I find a book, Google, or YouTube it.
 Of course, John Holt’s encouragement that I can teach my own helps too.

 Deschool your homeschool journaling workbook that aids in your self-exploration, to get clear on how to bring freedom & individualization.

 Knowledge is found at the tap of a finger.

-In my Friday morning class, I kept sharing what I know about Africa (which, of course, was limited despite having visited), I engaged them with questions, I incorporated a few stories, and lightened the topic with a few games, but I’m not teaching my own.
+In my Friday morning class, I shared what I knew about Africa (which, of course, was limited despite having visited twice), I engaged the kid’s questions, incorporated a few stories, and lightened the topic with a few games, but I’m not teaching my own.